The Divine Mercy NOVENA: Day 8 (Easter Friday)

 “Because there is one.” said Satan.
 “Besides, as Satan, my glass is half empty.
 No wonder I'm forever parched.”

 “Well, isn’t this a flicker of self-reflection,” declared God.
-“The catch is, I want something in return.
+“The catch is, yes.
+I want something in return.
 But first, I need to lay some groundwork.”

 “I could loan you one of my personnel consultants,” speculated God.